Deeds of Conditions

 The Deeds of Conditions remains in force irrespective of sales of individual flats taking place and can generally only be altered with the consent of every owner within the building to which the Deed applies.

-Your Deeds of Conditions states that Loreburn Housing Association or their nominee, Dumfries & Galloway Homes, will act as Factor of the site for so long as they remain proprietor of any part of the site.
+Your Deeds of Conditions states that Loreburn Housing Association will act as Factor of the site for so long as they remain proprietor of any part of the site.

 If you have an Owners Group, the Deeds of Conditions will detail how decisions can be made.
 If a decision is made which you do not agree with, it will be enforceable if the meeting was quorate and the decision was within the scope of the Deeds.